Jordanirabor/censored-words/README.md

 ## How to use

-1. Enter keywords and phrases into text area (keywords can be space or comma delimited and phrases can be within single or double quotes)
+1. Enter keywords and phrases into text area (can be space or comma delimited and phrases can be within single or double quotes)
 2. Choose the document (`.txt`) to be updated
 3. Click on the button that says "Mask"
 4. The updated document will be automatically downloaded with the keywords and phrases masked out.